 If you’re about to take on an interior painting project, and you have a bold vision in mind, we salute you — oftentimes it can be intimidating to consider a bolder palette since you won’t want to have to repaint your home any time soon.
 So, how can you make sure that you choose a colour that you’ll like, and a colour that will work with the rest of your home?
 And how can you decide on the right colour palette before the pro painters here at Integrity get to work painting your house?
 Well, we have a few tips that you can employ to ensure that you’ll be satisfied with your colour choices — and if you still can’t decide on a palette for your abode, you can reach out to us for a colour consultation.
-We’d be happy to help.
+We provide painting services and consultations for homeowners throughout Winnipeg, and we’d be happy to help!
 Here’s our advice on choosing the right bold colours to fit your home’s colour palette.:

 Balance With More Neutral Colours